MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/maproutesegment-class.md

 ---
-title: "MapRouteSegment Class | Microsoft Docs" ms.author: "pablocan"
+title: MapRouteSegment Class | Microsoft Docs
+description: Describes the MapRouteSegment class for Android and iOS and provides the class's properties and additional references. ms.author: pablocan
 ---

 # MapRouteSegment Class